hemanth-iisc-ee/Object_Pose_Estimation/README.md

 2. Start Matlab
 3. Change current working to the location where the files were unzipped
 4. Type ‘demo’ at the command prompt.
 5. For more results download the dataset (url: https://www.dtic.ua.es/~agarcia/projects/multisensor_dataset) and unzip the files into the data folder.
-Then change the input data path at line-no: 9 (data_dir = './data/taz-primesense/';).
+In file *demo.m* change the input data path at line-no: 9 (data_dir = './data/taz-primesense/';).

 # Refrences:
 1. A method for registration of 3-D shapes, Besl, Paul J. and McKay, Neil D., IEEE Trans.
 Pattern Analysis and Machine Intelligence (PAMI), February 1992.